STOCKS NEWS EUROPE-UK small caps close 0.3 pct higher

-The FTSE Small Cap index closes 0.3 percent higher, lagging stronger gains by both the FTSE 100 and the FTSE 250 indexes, both ahead 0.7 percent.
+The FTSE Small Cap index closes 0.3 percent higher, while the blue chips slip 0.5 percent and the midcaps fall 0.9 percent.

-Capital & Regional advances 9.1 percent after the UK property fund manager posts a rise in first-half net asset value and pretax profit, and says it will focus on recycling capital into its UK and German businesses.
+Property consultant DTZ drops 12.8 percent after its majority shareholder pulls out of takeover talks to take the company private due to global economic turmoil and the difficulties handicapping French lenders.

-Numis Securities upgrades its full-year recurring pretax profit forecast for Capital & Regional to 16 million pounds from 14.6 million pounds, and repeats its "buy" rating and a price target of 55 pence on the stock.
+Serica Energy eases 0.7 percent.
+The company says it has been awarded a licence in the Rockall Basin, offshore Ireland.

 Reuters messaging rm://tricia.wright1.thomsonreuters.com@reuters.net